 - All purpose flour

-- Milk.
-I use a little milk in the glaze to get that perfect consistency.
+- Milk – I use a little milk in the glaze to get that perfect consistency.

-- Sprinkles to decorate if you want!
+- Sprinkles – To decorate if you want!

 - Cookie Press.
 All cookie presses are not created equal.
 After testing many brands, this OXO press has been my tried and true since I found it in 2017.
 It is fairly inexpensive, very easy to use, comes with a disk for making any design you would like: wreaths, swirls, trees, flowers etc. Plus it comes with a container to keep them in.
 It’s sturdy and comfortable in your hand!

 - Parchment paper.
-I really like to use parchment with the majority of my cookie baking, and this spritz recipe is no different.
+I really like to use parchment with the majority of my cookie baking, and this spritz cookie recipe is no different.

-- A high quality baking sheet is nice to own in general, but I have this THIS COOKIE SHEET is really nice for these cookies that you don’t want to brown too fast.
+- Cookie sheet.
+A high quality baking sheet is nice to own in general, but I have this THIS COOKIE SHEET is really nice for these cookies that you don’t want to brown too fast.

-- This is the most asked question I get, about making spritz cookies!
-Let me give you the honest answer…
+This is the most frequently asked question I get about spritz cookies.
+And to give you an honest answer…I kind of don’t.

 - Add spices.
 Try adding a little cinnamon or pumpkin spice to your dough to make these unique!